Vijay Bhoj, MD, PhD

 Specialty Certification

-American Board of Pathology - Clinical Pathology, 2013
+Clinical Pathology, American Board of Pathology, 2013

-American Board of Pathology - Transfusion Medicine, 2014
+Transfusion Medicine, American Board of Pathology, 2014

 Postgraduate Training

-Clinical Pathology, Hospital of the University of Pennsylvania, 2010-2013
+Resident, Clinical Pathology, Hospital of the University of Pennsylvania, 2010-13

 Awards and Honors

-Immuno-Oncology Young Investigator's Forum, 2015
+Distinguished Young Investigator Award, Immuno-Oncology Young Investigator's Forum, 2015

-Children's Hospital of Philadelphia, 2016
+Research Day Poster Award, Children's Hospital of Philadelphia, 2016

 Memberships and Professional Organizations

-American Society for Apheresis, 2012 - Present
+American Society for Apheresis, 2012-present

-American Association for Cancer Research, 2016 - Present
+American Association for Cancer Research, 2016-present

 Web Links